salieri11/concord-bft/cockroachdb_setup.md

           --store=/tmp/helenDB
 ```

-Start few more nodes with following command to make a cluster
+Start few more nodes with following command to make a cluster.
-Note that for every node the `store` parameter, `port` parameter and
-`http-port` parameter must have different value.
-Also, join parameter
-is important.
-This is optional (we can run cockroach db cluster with only
+However, This is optional (we can run cockroach db cluster with only
 1 node)

 ```